oracle/node-oracledb/INSTALL.md

 for example:

 ```
-unzip instantclient-basic-linux.x64-18.3.0.0.0dbru.zip
+unzip instantclient-basic-linux.x64-19.3.0.0.0dbru.zip
 mkdir -p /opt/oracle
-mv instantclient_18_3 /opt/oracle
+mv instantclient_19_3 /opt/oracle
 ```

 You will need the operating system `libaio` package installed.
 On some platforms the package is called `libaio1`.

-if there is no other Oracle software on the machine that will be impacted, then permanently add Instant Client to the run-time link path.
+If there is no other Oracle software on the machine that will be impacted, then permanently add Instant Client to the run-time link path.
 For example, with sudo or as the root user:

 ```
-sudo sh -c "echo /opt/oracle/instantclient_18_3 > /etc/ld.so.conf.d/oracle-instantclient.conf"
+sudo sh -c "echo /opt/oracle/instantclient_19_3 > /etc/ld.so.conf.d/oracle-instantclient.conf"
 sudo ldconfig
 ```